TheRealNin/ns2-rebirth/rebirth.md

 * Robotics Factory cost reduced to 5 (from 10).
 ARC Factory increased to 10 (from 5).
 * Pulse grenades now explode on impact of anything
 * All grenades will no longer detonate on impact after bouncing
+* Grenade launcher rebalanced: Lower damage, faster reload, no detonation delay.
+It is now affected by weapon upgrades.

 ## Extra Mods
 ### Healing field